jaypipes/gdt/README.md

 file according to that particular type of test.
 See the documentation for the [`gdt.http`](http/README.md) test type for an example of how different types of tests are handled by an extensible parsing system in `gdt`.

+## Contributing and acknowledgements

+`gdt` was inspired by [Gabbi](https://github.com/cdent/gabbi), the excellent Python declarative testing framework. `gdt` tries to bring the same clear, concise test definitions to the world of Golang functional testing.

+Contributions to `gdt` are welcomed!
+Feel free to open a Github issue or submit a pull request.